 In an ideal world, the parties to a contract would perform their duties, pay what is owed, and would feel that they benefited from the agreement.
 Unfortunately, in the real-world life of both consumers and businesses, this does not always happen.
 People and businesses can experience financial difficulties, disputes can arise as to the obligations of the parties, and other problems can occur that result in the terms of the contract not being performed.
-Fortunately, you do have remedies under Virginia law if the individual or business you entered into a contract with fails to uphold his end of the bargain.
+Fortunately, you do have remedies under Virginia law if the individual or business with which you entered into a contract fails to uphold its end of the bargain.

 What Is a Contract?

 A contract is a legally binding agreement between parties that includes an offer, an acceptance of the offer, and consideration—the exchange of money, property, services, or some other promise to do or refrain from doing something.
-Generally, a contract will contact these terms:
+Generally, a contract will contain these terms:

 - Identity of the parties to the contract